kluo99/SE-NYC-091123-Vault/P3-Intro-to-Python/mock-code-challenges/pizzeria/README.md

 ## Instructions

+**To Get Started!**

-To get started, run `pipenv install` while inside of this directory.
+Run `pipenv install` while inside of this directory.

+**Starting Out!**

 Build out all of the methods listed in the deliverables.
 The methods are listed in a suggested order, but you can feel free to tackle the ones you think are easiest.
 Be careful: some of the later methods rely on earlier ones.

+**Testing Your Code!**

-**Remember!** This code challenge has tests to help you check your work.
+This code challenge has tests to help you check your work.
 You can run `pytest` to make sure your code is functional before submitting.

+**Before you submit!**

+Save and run your code to verify that it works as you expect.
+If you have any methods that are not working yet, feel free to leave comments describing your progress.

+## Guidelines

 We've provided you with a tool that you can use to test your code.
 To use it, run `python debug.py` from the command line.
 This will start a `ipdb` session